For people with previously treated squamous cell carcinoma of the head and neck

 - Persistent or severe muscle pain or weakness, muscle cramps

 - Low red blood cells, bruising

 See the previous section, “What is the most important information I should know about OPDIVO?”

 Severe infusion reactions — Things to look out for may include:

 - itching or rash

-Talk to your healthcare team right away if you get any of the symptoms of a severe infusion reaction during or after an infusion of OPDIVO.
+Tell your healthcare team right away if you get these symptoms during an infusion of OPDIVO.

 The most common side effects of OPDIVO when used alone include: